Best Mini Fridge Review – Top 5 Coolest List for November, 2022 with Buying Guide

 Mini Fridges For Everyone!

 They’re perfect for small offices, small studio apartments or outdoor patios; they provide additional food storage for parties or visits from out-of-town family; they’re handy to have in a media room; and they’re as important to a man cave as a big-screen HDTV or an electronic dart board.
 In fact, some “superconductor” or “thermoelectric” mini fridge models are marketed for man caves and outdoor spaces because they’re specifically designed to keep beverages cold, although most won’t do a good job maintaining the proper temperatures for meat and vegetables.
 Groom+Style prefer models with traditional compressors which can handle food as well as brewskis.

 Energy Start Certification is Critical When Considering a Mini Fridge

 There’s one big issue with most small fridges: they’re energy hogs.
 Because of their size, there’s not enough room for the amount of insulation used in full-sized models and extra power is needed to keep them cold.
 That makes Energy Star certification important.
 A common but less-crucial issue is that the freezers on most mini fridges are sub-standard.
-Most buyers aren’t buying small refrigerators for their freezers, though, so we didn’t consider that to be a key consideration when creating out best mini fridge top 5 list.
+Most buyers aren’t buying small refrigerators for their freezers, though, so we didn’t consider that to be a key consideration when creating our best mini fridge brands top 5 list.
 The Groom+Style Review Team has included one option for those to whom the freezer is equally important.

 The Right Size Mini Fridge For You